Quantum Entanglement of Anyonic Charges and Emergent Spacetime Geometry: Instantons and the Emergence of Topological Charge in ZGNRs

 An edge fractional charge generated by a spin-up instanton can overlap spatially with that from a spin-down instanton, forming a composite with unit electric charge and total spin zero~\cite{yang2020}.
 Such composites are more energetically favorable than individual fractional charges and may give rise to unusual signatures in combined spin susceptibility and transport measurements~\cite{yang2022}, similar to those observed in polyacetylene~\cite{Chung1984}.

 Several effects are crucial for understanding the robustness of fractional charges.
 Electron localization plays a significant role in stabilizing fractional charges.
-Upon weak doping, midgap localized fractional states with $E\approx 0$ exist~\cite{yang2022}, but they do \textit{not} spatially overlap each other which is a hallmark of localization~\cite{Altshuler, GV2000}.
-Furthermore, fractional states are isolated from other states of higher energy by an exponential gap in the DOS.
+Upon weak doping, midgap localized fractionalized states with $E\approx 0$ exist~\cite{yang2022}, but they do \textit{not} spatially overlap each other which is a hallmark of localization~\cite{Altshuler, GV2000}.
+Furthermore, fractionalized states are isolated from other states of higher energy by an exponential gap in the density of states.
 This implies that quantum fluctuations have a negligible effect on fractional charges.
 As the strength of disorder and/or interchain coupling deviates from the universal region in the parameter space, the variance of TEE is expected to grow, which results in crossover phases of quasi-topological order~\cite{Le_2024}.
 In this case, fractional charges are not well defined.